adepreis/projet-compilation/README.md

 In the `/doc` folder, you can find ...

-## Information for Rémy
+## Debugging commands

+Generate the `tpParse.conflicts` file that explains all the conflicts :

-To get tpParse.conflicts : "menhir --lalr --explain tpParse.mly"
+`menhir --lalr --explain tpParse.mly`

-To get tpParse.automaton : "menhir --dump tpParse.mly"
+Generate the `tpParse.automaton` file that describes the automaton states :

+`menhir --dump tpParse.mly`